levindevelopment/LXCA.O365.OAuth2/README.md

 The capture server logs **hashes and lengths only**, not raw tokens.

 This section can be omitted entirely in production deployments.

 ---

+## Troubleshooting

+### DelegatedRefresh: `invalid_grant` when refreshing
+This usually means the delegated refresh token was revoked/invalidated (password reset, account disabled, sign-out/revoke sessions, policy change, etc.).

+Fix:
+1. Re-run `scripts/Bootstrap-DelegatedSmtp.ps1` as the mailbox user.
+2. Re-store the new refresh token using `examples/Set-LXCAO365Secrets.ps1` (DPAPI secrets file).
+3. Re-run the scheduled wrapper.

+### Wrapper cannot decrypt secrets (DPAPI)
+The scheduled task must run under the **same Windows identity** that created the DPAPI secrets file.

+Fix:
+- Re-run `examples/Set-LXCAO365Secrets.ps1` as the scheduled task account and regenerate the secrets XML.

+---